MatthewDaws/CPP_Learning/weirdness1/benchmarking.md

 appear to be any difference between the inlined code.
 This behaviour does not occur for the other functions.

-If I assmeble the assembly output, and then link, we get the same behaviour, so this isn't a weird compiler thing.
+If I assemble the assembly output, and then link, we get the same behaviour, so this isn't a weird compiler thing.
 But this gives us the opportunity to fiddle with the assembly output, and I can then recreate the behaviour.
 This is of course only a _conjecture_ as to what's going on.
 The key is the odd assembler directive `.p2align 4,,10`, see